Skip to content

 • Re-entrant dispatch from a callback.
 A callback that calls (rf/dispatch …) enqueues the new event; the new dispatch's drain begins on stack-unwind from the current callback fan-out, not before.
 Other registered epoch listeners still receive the current record before the re-entrant dispatch begins.

-• (rf/configure :epoch-history {:depth 0}) and listeners.
-Setting depth to 0 disables the per-frame ring buffer (so (rf/epoch-history frame-id) returns []) but does not stop epoch listeners from firing — register-epoch-cb! callbacks continue to receive the assembled record on every drain-settle.
-Tools that need the assembled stream without retaining history should set depth 0 and consume via register-epoch-cb! only.
+• (rf/configure! :epoch-history {:depth 0}) and listeners.
+Setting depth to 0 disables the per-frame ring buffer (so (rf/epoch-history frame-id) returns []) but does not stop epoch listeners from firing — register-epoch-listener! callbacks continue to receive the assembled record once per dequeued event.
+Tools that need the assembled stream without retaining history should set depth 0 and consume via register-epoch-listener! only.

 • Frame-destroyed mid-observation.
 Tool-Pair surface behaviour against destroyed frames (epoch-history reads, in-flight epoch-cb deliveries, restore against a now-destroyed frame, listener silencing) is closed in §Surface behaviour against destroyed frames.
 Read-shaped surfaces return empty shapes; mutating-shaped surfaces raise :rf.error/no-such-handler (kind :frame); a previously-firing callback whose observed frame is destroyed receives a one-shot :rf.epoch.cb/silenced-on-frame-destroy trace.